nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 ---
 name: one-four
 ---
-Grouped ideas become potential solution sets, which have some unknown intersection with not fully defined problem sets.
+*Fig. 4* Grouped ideas become potential solution sets, which have some unknown intersection with not fully defined problem sets.
 ```

 Alternatives matrices are useful tools that can help you evaluate each idea's potential in addressing user needs.
 User needs are listed in the top row and ideas are listed in the first column.
 Ideas are evaluated against each need and given a score if it addresses that idea.
 Scoring can binary (e.g. 0 or 1) or span a range to indicate the priority of the associated need (e.g. 0, 1, 2, or 3 with large values indicating a higher priority).
 Ideas that meet multiple needs and or high-priority needs will rank higher and this information, along with other design considerations, can help a team decide on which ideas to pursue further.